 - Personalised Items – maybe someone else would love that personalised towel robe you have.

-- Anything Vintage, rare or items are hard to find.
+- Anything Vintage, rare or items that are hard to find.

 - Collector’s items – from band merchandise to sporting goods.